 The PBE band structure of Be$_2$C-ML (red solid lines) with vdW corrections is shown in Fig. \ref{bands_structure} (a).
-We observe, it has a direct band gap of 1.62 eV with the valence band maxima (VBM) and the conduction band minima (CBM) located at $\Gamma$ point.
-Since PBE functional are known to underestimate the band gaps, therefore we calculate the band structure with Gau-PBE hybrid functionals with vdW corrections to predict the accurate band gap.
-These functionals provide Kohn-Sham states as accurate as can be obtained by HSE hybrid functionals with very less computational cost\cite{gau}.
-We find that Gau-PBE predicts the band gap of 2.0 eV whereas the band dispersion remains intact compared to PBE as shown in Fig. \ref{bands_structure} (a) (green solid lines).
-The computed band gap is 0.34 eV lower than the previous report obtained with HSE\cite{angwe_be2c}.
-The total density of states (DOS) with PBE and those projected onto the Be-$s,p,d$ and C-$p,d$ atomic orbitals are shown in Fig. \ref{bands_structure} (b).
-We see the valence band is primarily composed of the C-$p$ states while the conduction band is derived from the Be-$s,d$.
+We observe a direct bandgap of 1.62 eV with the valence band maxima (VBM) and the conduction band minima (CBM) located at $\Gamma$ point of BZ.
+Since PBE functional underestimates the bandgap, we calculate the band structure with Gau-PBE hybrid functionals with vdW corrections to predict the accurate bandgap.
+These functionals provide Kohn-Sham eigenvalues as accurate as can be obtained by HSE hybrid functionals with very less computational cost\cite{gau}.
+We find that Gau-PBE predicts the bandgap of 2.0 eV, whereas the band dispersion remains intact compared to PBE as shown in Fig. \ref{bands_structure} (a) (solid green lines).
+The computed band gap is 0.34 eV lower than that previously reported with HSE\cite{angwe_be2c}.
+The total density of states (DOS) and those projected onto the Be-$s,p,d$ and C-$p,d$ atomic orbitals are shown in Fig. \ref{bands_structure} (b).
+We see the valence band is primarily composed of the C-$p$ states, while the conduction band is derived from the Be-$s,d$.

-\subsection{Electron-Phonon Relaxation time ($\tau$)}
+\subsection{Electron-Phonon relaxation time ($\tau$)}

-The TE coefficients are generated in terms of relaxation time ($\tau$), namely, electrical ($\sigma$/$\tau$) and electronic thermal conductivity ($\kappa_{e}$/$\tau$) when they are computed within Boltzmann transport framework under CRTA.
-Therefore, it is of prime importance to calculate $\tau$ of the charge carriers within the Be$_2$-ML explicitly to evaluate the absolute TE coefficients.
-Hence we exploit the most advance methods, EPW, based on the el-ph interactions where acoustic and optical vibrational modes are taken to be scattering channels.
-As a result, it precisely provides information of $\tau$ compared to traditionally used deformed potential (DP) theory wherein scattering only from acoustic modes is considered and as a result, it severely overestimates the TE coefficients.\cite{phosphorene_nano}\cite{phosphorene_prb}\cite{stanene}
+The transport coefficients are produced in terms of relaxation time ($\tau$), namely, electrical ($\sigma$/$\tau$) and electronic thermal conductivity ($\kappa_{e}$/$\tau$) when computed within Boltzmann transport framework under CRTA.
+Therefore, it is of prime importance to calculate $\tau$ of the charge carriers explicitly to evaluate the absolute transport coefficients.
+Hence we exploit the most advanced method, EPW, based on the EPIs where acoustic and optical vibrational modes are taken to be scattering channels for the charge carriers.
+As a result, it precisely provides information of $\tau$ compared to traditionally used deformed potential theory wherein scattering only from acoustic modes is considered, and as a result, it severely overestimates the TE coefficients\cite{phosphorene_nano,phosphorene_prb, stanene,pccp_w}.